Pandas Sum DataFrame Rows With Examples

 Sum RamSamScottAnnJohn 420 425 420

-As we can see from the above, sum row has been added to the Pandas DataFrame with index sum.
+As we can see from the above, the sum row has been added to the Pandas DataFrame with index sum.

-4. Pandas Sum Multiple Rows using iloc[]
+4. Pandas Sum Specified Rows using iloc[]

 # Get sum of first 2 rows of DataFrame